Yang-Mills heat flow on gauged holomorphic maps: Sobolev spaces

 \subsection{Heat equation}

-At the center of solving the flow problem, lies the problem of uniformly bounding the solution of a parabolic differential equation.
-Throughout this section, we fix a connection $A \in H^{s_0}$, where $s_0 \geq dim \Sig/2$ is an integer.
-We consider the Laplacian operator $\Delta_A=\nabla_A^*\nabla_A$.
-We assume that $\Mod{F_A}_{s_0-1}<K$.
-The heat equation is solved using standard techniques (see \cite{Evans}), but we incorporate details for the additional issues - the Laplacian is given by a non-smooth connection, and we need $c_K$-bounds on the solution.
-The operator norms we use are : $\Mod{\cdot}_s:=\Mod{\cdot}_s^A$.
+At the center of solving the flow problem, lies the problem of uniformly bounding the solution of a parabolic differential equation on the space of sections of a vector bundle $E$.
+Throughout this section, we fix a unitary connection $A \in H^1$ on the bundle $E$.
+We consider the Laplacian operator $\Delta_A=\nabla_A^*\nabla_A$ on the sections of $E$ and the parabolic operator $\ddt +\Delta_A$ on the space of time-dependent sections of $E$.
+Assuming a curvature bound $\Mod{F_A}_{L^2}<\kappa$, we prove certain uniform $c_\kappa$-bounds on the solution of the heat equation \eqref{eq:heat} below.
+The heat equation is solved using standard techniques (see Evans \cite{Evans}), but we present the details in order to prove uniform $c_\kappa$-bounds on the solution.
+We use the operator norms $\Mod{\cdot}_s:=\Mod{\cdot}_s^A$ for the sections of $E$.